Rajeshanbu/Circulate-the-values-of-N-variables/README.md

 # Program:
 #Program to circulate N values.
-#Developed by: T R Aravindhnath
+#Developed by: Rajesh .
+A
-#RegisterNumber: 22009024
+#RegisterNumber: 22008551
 def circulate():
     circul=l[n:]+l[:n]
     print("After circulating the values are:",circul)